-The cemetery is located on Selwyn Street (between Disraeli Street and Fairfield Avenue).
+The cemetery is located on Selwyn Street (external link) (between Disraeli Street and Fairfield Avenue).

 The cemetery was established by the Presbyterian Church of St Andrews in reaction to the ‘exclusiveness’ of the Anglican Barbadoes Street Cemetery which was at that date the only cemetery in the city.
 As a public cemetery, Addington was open to all denominations with no segregation according to religion.

 The cemetery has a formal grid pattern of rows and graves head to head with a wide central gravel path which terminates at the original circular carriage turning area.
 The graves and paths are closely laid out not only because of the defined rectangular site but because the Presbyterian Church had a requirement to make money from selling individual burial plots at the cemetery.

 Burials occur right up to the legal boundaries on the north and south sides and near to the edge of Baxter’s Creek at the east end of the cemetery.

 The masonry styles are predominantly monumental Victorian style.
 There are a small number of elaborate sculptural monuments.
 The most common form of grave in the cemetery consists of a plain rectangular flat concrete slab on the ground, with an upright headstone.